 In sub-Saharan where Mercy Ships serves, 93% of the population can’t afford surgery, cannot access it, or it is simply not available in their country at any time.
 In 2020 this need has escalated.

-In response to this enormous surgical need, Mercy Ships is preparing to launch a second vessel to serve low-income countries in Africa; the Global Mercy ™ is the world’s largest purpose-built NGO hospital ship.
+In response to this enormous surgical need, Mercy Ships has launched a second vessel to serve low-income countries in Africa; the Global Mercy ™ is the world’s largest purpose-built NGO hospital ship.

-There are volunteer positions available for sterile service technicians aboard the Global Mercy ™ for the first field service , and aboard the Africa Mercy for the vessel’s 2021 return to West Africa.
+There are volunteer positions available for sterile service technicians aboard the Global Mercy ™ for the first surgical field service.